robertjd/stormpath-migration/README.md

 $ import-stormpath --stormPathBaseDir /path/to/export/data --oktaBaseUrl https://your-org.okta.com --oktaApiToken 5DSfsl4x@3Slt6
 ```

+*Note*: output is logged to the console as well as to a json log file.
+The first and last line of output
+indicate where the JSON log file was written to.

 ### Required Args

 **--stormPathBaseDir (-b)** Root directory where your Stormpath tenant export data lives